An Introduction to Stochastic PDEs: Semilinear SPDEs

 Now that we have a good working knowledge of the behaviour of solutions to linear stochastic PDEs, we are prepared to turn to nonlinear SPDEs.
 In these notes, we will restrict ourselves to the study of \textit{semilinear} SPDEs with \textit{additive} noise.

 In this context, a \textit{semilinear} SPDE is one such that the nonlinearity can be treated as a perturbation of the linear part of the equation.
 The word \textit{additive} for the noise refers to the fact that, as in \eref{e:linearSPDE}, we will only consider noises described by a fixed operator $Q \colon \CK \to \CB$, rather than by an operator-valued function of the solution.
 We will therefore consider equations of the type \begin{equ}[e:SPDE] dx = Lx\, dt + F(x)\, dt + Q\, dW(t)\;,\quad x(0) = x_0\in \CB\;, \end{equ} where $L$ is the generator of a strongly continuous semigroup $S$ on a separable Banach space $\CB$, $W$ is a cylindrical Wiener process on some separable Hilbert space $\CK$, and $Q\colon \CK \to \CB$ is bounded.
 Furthermore, $F$ is a measurable function from some linear subspace $\CD(F) \subset \CB$ into $\CB$.
 We will say that a process $t \mapsto x(t) \in \CD(F)$ is a \textit{mild solution} to \eref{e:SPDE} if the identity \begin{equ}[e:mildsol] x(t) = S(t)x_0 + \int_0^t S(t-s)F(x(s))\, ds + \int_0^t S(t-s)Q\,dW(s)\;. \end{equ} holds almost surely for every $t>0$.
+Throughout this section, we will make the standing assumption that the linearisation to \eref{e:SPDE} (that is the corresponding equation with $F=0$) does have a continuous solution with values in $\CB$.
+In order to simplify notations, we are going to write \begin{equ} \WL(t) \eqdef \int_0^t S(t-s)Q\,dW(s)\;. \end{equ} This process is sometimes called the stochastic convolution.

+The simplest case (which is however not very relevant in the context of PDEs) is that when $\CD(F) = \CB$ and $F$ is globally Lipschitz continuous on $\CB$.
+In this case, we have the following result.

+\begin{theorem} Consider \eref{e:SPDE} on a Banach space $\CB$ and assume that $\WL$ is a continuous $\CB$-valued process.
+Assume furthermore that $F\colon \CB \to \CB$ is Lipschitz continuous.
+Then, there exists a unique mild solution to \eref{e:SPDE}. \end{theorem}

+\begin{proof} Given any realisation $\WL \in \CC(\R_+, \CB)$ of the stochastic convolution, we are going to show that there exists a unique continuous function $x \colon \R_+\to \CB$ such that \eref{e:mildSC} holds for every $t$.
+In this sense, our solution theory is completely pathwise, there is no real need for stochastic integration.